Read summarized version with

 Best for: Teams who value flexibility and already use Notion

-Notion isn't purpose-built for knowledge sharing, but plenty of teams make it work.
+Notion wasn’t built for knowledge sharing, but plenty of teams bend it to the job.

 Pros:

-Very customizable.
-You can create wikis, notes, databases, and project trackers all in one place.
+Wildly customizable.
+Wikis, notes, databases, and project trackers all live in one place.

-Works well for big knowledge bases with solid collaboration tools.
+Handles big knowledge bases well, with solid collaboration tools.

 Cons:

-No features specifically designed for process documentation or knowledge verification.
+Nothing built specifically for process documentation or knowledge verification.

 My take:

-Notion works if you're already invested in it.
-Just know it's a general tool, not purpose-built for knowledge management.
-You'll need to create your own systems for verification and content health.
+Notion works if you’re already invested in it.
+Just remember it’s a general tool, not a dedicated knowledge management one, so you’ll have to roll your own systems for verification and content health.

 Knowmax: AI-Powered Single Source of Truth